Batman had Robin, Cagney had Lacey, Morecambe had Wise.

 You can have more than one as well; why not get a group like the Famous Five?
 But be careful, they can always gang up and force your story into situations that you don’t want, or didn’t plan for.
 Especially if one of the group turns out to be a bit of a diva.
 They might be after promotion from sidekick to hero.

 As you can see the possibilities are endless.
 I’ve only just scratched the surface in this article.
-I hope I’ve given you some ideas though, please let me know what you think by commenting below.
+I hope I’ve given you some ideas.